Teaching Math in the 21st Century: Changing the Focus from Calculations to Critical Thinking

 Math ≠ Race

-Note: I am not saying that students should be given as much time as they want on a test, but they should not feel rushed to finish a test.
+Note: I am not saying that learners should be given as much time as they want on a test, but they should not feel rushed to finish a test.
 Showing mastery of a concept does not require a race against the clock.

 Math ≠ Memorizing Algorithms